 Student administration and services

 Administration of student affairs and services to students may include expenses such as:

 - activities as deans of students

 - commencements and convocations

-Note: The Organized Research rate has increased from 56% to 57.5% for FY 2018 and beyond.
-All other rates in the new rate agreement remain consistent with the prior F&A Rate Agreement dated June 11, 2011.
-Any agreements already in place prior to July 1, 2015 will utilize their current rates through the remainder of the project or the current competing segment.
+Note: All rates effective July 1, 2019 through June 30, 2023 received an extension to June 30, 2027.
+Any agreements already in place prior to July 1, 2019 will utilize their current rates through the remainder of the project or the current competing segment.